ashuyadav2030/IBM-Peer-Graded-project/README.md

 # Image-Classification

 My project aims to develop an image classification system for popular personality identification.
-Throughout the project, I follow a series of steps in order to achieve this goal.
+Throughout the project, I follow a series of steps to achieve this goal.

-    Objective:  The objective of the project is to accurately classify images of sports celebrities by leveraging machine learning techniques.
+    Objective:  The objective of the project is to accurately classify images of popular personalities by leveraging machine learning techniques.

     Importing Libraries: I start by importing the necessary libraries and frameworks that will be used throughout the project.